kSiadat/mtDNA_project/posts/diary.md

 ### 2019-08-13
 This morning I finished improving the existing code.
 I then deleted all the contents of the data and image folders and remade them using the new improved code.

+Have created a python file that takes some inputs and creates a circos configuration file.
+It still needs some improvement though.